 If your employer goes out of business or otherwise cancels its group health plan coverage, neither federal COBRA nor state continuation will be available to you or your family members.
 However, you and your family members may be able to obtain individual insurance policies.
 You should contact an insurance broker to purchase such a policy.
 If you do not know of one, you can contact the Texas Department of Insurance at 800-252-3439 to find a broker in your area.

-Previously, if you were turned down for coverage from two separate insurers due to a preexisting health condition, you may still have been able to obtain major medical insurance coverage from the Texas Health Insurance Risk Pool (www.txhealthpool.org), commonly referred to as the Risk Pool.
+Previously, if you were turned down for coverage from two separate insurers due to a pre-existing health condition, you may still have been able to obtain major medical insurance coverage from the Texas Health Insurance Risk Pool (www.txhealthpool.com), commonly referred to as the Risk Pool.
 However, as a result of the Affordable Care Act, the Risk Pool no longer exists.

 Whether your employer must offer you health insurance depends on the size of your employer.
 Under the Affordable Care Act, if your employer has fifty or more full-time employees, it is required to provide health insurance to employees or pay a penalty.
 If your employer is a small business, it does not have to pay a penalty if it does not provide health insurance.